Capital Markets AI That

 entry points.

-Automate the alert triage queue — every surveillance flag classified, enriched with context, and either auto-resolved or escalated with a full brief.
+Automate the alert triage queue — every surveillance flag classified, enriched with order context, and either auto-resolved or escalated with a full MAR evidence brief.
 Immediate reduction in analyst manual review time.

-Automate the daily counterparty credit event monitoring loop.
-Every rating change, CDS move, and news event is processed and risk re-scored without analyst intervention on standard monitoring workflows.
+Automate the daily counterparty credit event monitoring cycle.
+Every rating change, CDS move, and material news event processed and exposure re-scored without analyst intervention on standard monitoring workflows.

 Pre-built capital markets